Great-Grandma’s Frozen Fruit Salad

 Close slice of frozen fruit salad showing fruit and marshmallows in peach frozen mixture.

-This vintage recipe comes straight from my great-grandma’s recipe box.
-It is a fun twist on marshmallow fruit salad, but even more fun because it is frozen!
+This vintage fruit salad recipe comes straight from my great-grandma’s recipe box.
+It is a fun twist on a fluff style salad, but even more refreshing because it is frozen!

 It is perfect for holidays or as a refreshing summer side dish.
 Frozen fruit salad could even be a light dessert.

 This recipe is still a staple at my family holidays.
-My Aunt Jenny usually makes it now and it is present at every Easter, Thanksgiving and Christmas.
+My Aunt Jenny usually makes it now and it is part of the menu at every Easter, Thanksgiving and Christmas.

 looking across a glass pan of frozen fruit salad with bits of fruit cocktail and marshmallows showing.